Hi! I’m Arataki a Malaysian Sun Bear

 The Sun Bear is the smallest of the world’s eight types of bears.
 It is found primarily in the tropical rainforests of Southeast Asia.
 The Sun Bear stands approximately 1.2 meters tall and weighs in at around 65kg.
 It takes it name from the yellow crest on their chest.
 As the least studied bear species, comparatively little is known about the Malayan sun bear.
 It is an opportunistic omnivore, using its long tongue to eat termites and ants, beetle and bee larvae, honey and a large variety of fruit.

 Numbers of Sun Bears in the wild are decreasing.
-The main threats are; habitat destruction, around 75% of their natural habitat is already destroyed, bile farming, pet and restaurant trade.
-The National Zoo and Aquarium supports Free the Bears.
-This organiAation rescues and rehabilitates captive bears as well as working with local communities and governments.
+The main threats are; habitat destruction (around 75% of their natural habitat is already destroyed), bile farming and the pet and restaurant trade.
+The National Zoo & Aquarium supports Free the Bears.
+This organisation rescues and rehabilitates captive bears as well as working with local communities and governments.
 Find out how you can help Sun Bears at www.freethebears.org

 The National Zoo & Aquarium is home to 2 Sun Bears; a male named Arataki and Otay, a female who was rescued from the restaurant trade.

 |DISTRIBUTION||South-eastern Asia, the Malay Peninsula, Sumatra and Borneo|

 |LIFE SPAN||Unknown in the wild, up to 30 years in captivity|